AlgyJr/ios_guides/Project-Frameworks.md

 * MapKit.framework - add maps to your app
 * CoreLocation.framework - get the user's location
-* AddressBookUI.framework - used to fetch a user's contacts
+* AddressBookUI.framework - let user choose from their contacts
-* MessageUI.framework - native SMS and emails UI inside your app
+* MessageUI.framework - let user send native SMS or emails from inside your app

 ## Adding Frameworks to Project